Current cycle: 10

 The municipality of Mook and Middelaar is looking for new ways of becoming more sustainable.
 Their focus is now on generating electricity through water.
 There are two ways of doing this: one by using riothermia or the use of hydroelectricity.

 But setting up such a project from scratch might be difficult.
 What are the economic and legal implications of setting up such a project?
-AGREEn is working on this project of RVN@ with Lentekracht.
+AGREEn worked on this project of RVN@ with Lentekracht.

 The TAPP Coalition wants to make the production and consumption of animal protein products more sustainable by a fair price for these products.
-AGREEn will investigate among various stakeholders the opinions, ideas, possibilities and willingness to change around the fair meat price.
-Furthermore, AGREEn will look into the question, which European stakeholders are there to work together at EU level as the TAPP Coalition is already doing in the Netherlands with partners in the areas of food, agriculture, health, animal welfare, environment and nature.
+AGREEn investigated among various stakeholders the opinions, ideas, possibilities and willingness to change around the fair meat price.
+Furthermore, AGREEn looked into the question, which European stakeholders are there to work together at EU level as the TAPP Coalition is already doing in the Netherlands with partners in the areas of food, agriculture, health, animal welfare, environment and nature.

 Studio Birthplace is a studio with three filmmakers that make videos that are conscious about the state of ‘our Birthplace’: the earth.
 They want to raise environmental awareness around the world.
 The aim of the AGREEn project is to do a data research for two projects of Studio Birthplace.